 - Paint.net (I personally use this and I like it a lot)

 - qSnap: Check out our article here.
-Also, check latest qTest eXplorer.
+Also, check the latest qTest eXplorer.

 In the absence of these tools, Microsoft Paint or Microsoft Word are good alternatives.
 They are a little bit more work, but they do their job.

-In some case, we might have to go beyond the pictures and include a video clipping showing the exact sequence of steps executed and the results that were obtained on the AUT.
+In some cases, we might have to go beyond the pictures and include a video clipping showing the exact sequence of steps executed and the results that were obtained on the AUT.
 A tool like CamStudio – screen recording software, might come in handy.

 We testers also indulge in a lot of document sharing on a daily basis.
 In case of sending multiple files as a single (compressed) file or compressing a file for memory efficiency or when we need to open a file that is sent to us compressed, we use some sort of compressor & de-compressor software.

 Here are some tools in this category:

 Some of these tools are an even open source, so give them a try and have one handy – chances are you would need them sooner than later.

 These serve as informal reminders, checklists, to-do lists, etc. Check out the list below:

 Most of the tools in this genre are free.
 Find what speaks to you and use it away.

-Call me old-fashioned but I still believe in the power of written word (literally ‘written’).
+Call me old-fashioned but I still believe in the power of the written word (literally ‘written’).

 Reaching for a paper and pen to scribble an outline to a problem or draw a system’s architecture or calculate something or make a list or simply to doodle during a meeting, this hands-down is number 1 most needed tool.